SignPath/website/docs/documentation/crypto-providers/index.md

 As always, the private key does not leave the boundaries of the HSM.

-### Linux Docker container samples {#linux-docker-samples}

-The Crypto Provider package contains Linux sample scripts that demonstrate the different signing tool scenarios, their configuration, and the required dependencies in the `Scenarios` directory.
-See the `README.md` for the full list.

-For supported Linux distributions, you can execute the samples using the provided Docker container configurations.
-See the `Linux/Samples` directory in the Crypto Provider package.
-See `README.md` for further information and details how to use the `RunScenario.sh` and `RunScenario.ps1` entry point scripts to invoke samples.

-All scripts can also be executed without containers.
-We recommend using containers when possible to easily manage dependencies, especially for GPG based signing tools.

-### Timestamps {#timestamps}

-When using SignTool.exe (or any other signing tool) directly, you are responsible for correct time stamping.
-Here are a few hints:

-* You may use the timestamp authority (TSA) provided by the certificate authority that issued your code signing certificate or any other CA that provides a free public TSA.
-* TSAs may impose quota limits, and free TSAs usually don't provide any SLA level.
-* TSAs may ignore the parameters you provide, e.g. the hashing algorithm.
-This may result in invalid timestamps.
-Depending on the platform, that might only lead to problems after the certificate becomes invalid.
-* TSAs may use certificates with a short lifetime.
-Some platforms, such as Authenticode, accept expired TSA certificates.
-For other platforms, your signatures might become invalid after the TSA certificate has expired.
-A good TSA certificate should have a remaining lifetime of about 10 years or more.

-Always check your signatures and timestamps to ensure that they will be valid after your certificate expires or gets revoked.
-Otherwise, your signatures may become invalid.
-Another problem is that revocation for compromised certificates becomes a much harder decision if you cannot rely on timestamps.

-If you use the file-based signing method of SignPath, timestamps will be managed automatically.

 ## Installation and usage

 Depending on the signing tool you're using, the corresponding Crypto Provider needs to be installed (on all build nodes).
 See the respective pages: